elastic/kibana/x-pack/plugins/fleet/dev_docs/integrations_overview.md

 contain a `base-fields.yml` file for common mappings, an `ecs.yml` file for [ECS](https://www.elastic.co/guide/en/ecs/current/index.html)-compliant fields, an
 `agent.yml` file for mappings specific to the actual agent process, and a `fields.yml` file for everything else.

+The mappings defined by `fields` files are used by Fleet to generate an [index template](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-templates.html) for each data stream.
+This index template composes all of the mappings and settings and ensures that all documents ingested by the data stream are indexed as configured.

 ## `docs` directory

 Contains the README file rendered on the integrations detail page for the integration.